 Red Velvet COLOR SECRETS

-The trick to using our Red Velvet Color when baking cakes and cupcakes is to substitute baking powder for baking soda to achieve a bright red color.
-This simple modification makes all the difference as to whether or not the color bakes out in the center leaving a red-orange, or maintains a bright red throughout the entire cake.
+The trick to using our Red Velvet Color when baking cakes and cupcakes is to lower the pH.
+You can do this by substituting baking powder not baking soda, or adding more white vinegar to your red velvet recipe, to achieve a bright red color.
+A simple modification makes all the difference as to whether or not the color bakes out in the center leaving a red-orange, or maintains a bright red throughout the entire cake.

-Lowering the heat and baking time when possible will contribute to overall color vibrancy.
-Overheating will cause some color deterioration and increasing the acidity with a little extra vinegar may also help achieve a brighter color result.
+Lowering the heat and baking time when possible will contribute to overall color vibrancy, as overheating will cause some color deterioration.

 While we offer a Gluten-free Red Velvet Cake Mix, here is a tried and true Red Velvet cake recipe from scratch.